PUNITBATRA/dummy-mfe/README.md

 Integration steps->
 Take 1 app as HOST & 1 as REMOTE.
 In remote decides modules u want to expose.
 Setup MF plugin to expose those files.
 In HOST decides which file u want to get from REMOTE.
 Setup MF to fetch those files.In Host refactor entrypoint to load async and import whatever files u need from remote.

+index.html file of remote apps is not used while production only host app index.html file is used.

+Shared modules ->
+container fetches remoteEntryjs file from both products & cart and notices both require x pkg so container can load only 1 copy from either of them and single copy is made available to both products & cart. so use 'shared' but then isolated apps won't work becoz in index.js we are importing so async issue same as bootstrap.js.
 ___________

 https://micro-frontends.org/